Skip to content

 Located in docker/tier3-musl/:

-• GCC wrapper scripts for fixing CRT paths
+• GCC wrapper scripts that fix CRT object paths for static linking

 Building